cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/reaction/README.md

 - If you enter a new sample and change the molecular formula, molecular weight will be automatically calculated.
 In the molecular formula you may enter groups like Et, Ph, Ts, ... as well as parentheses.
 - The purity may be entered in `%`, `M` (molar), `mM` (millimolar) or `L` (loading).
 Molar is expressed in mmoles / mL and loading is expressed by mmoles / g and is practical for solid phase synthesis.
 - The first reagent for which you add a quantity will be defined as 1 equivalent.
 You may still change this anytime.
 After defining the first quantity you will probably want to define the other reagents from the equivalent columns rather than the quantity (except probably for the solvent).
-- One the equivalents are specified those samples are “connected”.
-This means that if you change the quantity of one of the reagents all the quantity will change.
+- Once the equivalents are specified, the samples are “connected”.
+This means that if you change the quantity of one reagent, all quantities will change.
 - It is possible to remove the link between the reagents by unselecting the “Link” checkbox.

 ![reaction quantities](quantities.gif)